9cGU/MicrobiotR/README.md

 * **MBR_plot**: visualize dot plot of selected features.
 * **MBR_save**: save new fcs files with user-customized clusters.

-'Type the function name to see its documentation (eg. ?MBR_stat)'
+Type the function name to see its documentation (eg. ?MBR_stat)

 ## Installation